Luke Thallon

 Luke Thallon (born 14 April 1996) is an English actor.

-Early life
+Early life and education

 Thallon was born in West Byfleet, Surrey.
 He is of Polish descent through his father and German and Irish descent through his mother.
 His parents were both professional volleyball players.
 Before becoming an actor, he originally wanted to be a dentist.

 He graduated from the Guildhall School of Music and Drama in 2017.

 Career

 In 2017, he was nominated for the Emerging Talent Award at the Evening Standard Theatre Awards for his performance in Mike Bartlett's Albion.
 In 2021, he won the Clarence Derwent Award for his performance in Tom Stoppard's Leopoldstadt.
 Later that year, he starred in Bess Wohl's Camp Siegfried.
 In 2022, he was included on The Stages list of 25 theatremakers of the future.
 He originated the role of Roman Abramovich in Peter Morgan's Off West End production of Patriots, which later transferred to the Noël Coward Theatre in the West End and the Ethel Barrymore Theatre on Broadway.

 In 2025, he was cast as Quirinus Quirrell in Max's upcoming Harry Potter television series.